Copyright law of the United States: Useful articles

 Copyright protects artistic expression.
 Copyright does not protect useful articles, or objects with some useful functionality.
 The Copyright Act states:

 However, many industrial designers create works that are both artistic and functional.
 Under these circumstances, copyright law only protects the artistic expression of such a work, and only to the extent that the artistic expression can be separated from its utilitarian function.

-In 2017, the US Supreme Court granted certiorari in the case Star Athletica, L. L. C. v.
+In 2017, the US Supreme Court granted certiorari in the case Star Athletica, LLC v.
 Varsity Brands, Inc. to determine when a "pictorial, graphic, or sculptural feature" incorporated into a useful article is eligible for copyright protection, holding that such features are eligible for copyright protection "only if the feature (1) can be perceived as a two- or three-dimensional work of art separate from the useful article and (2) would qualify as a protectable pictorial, graphic, or sculptural work—either on its own or fixed in some other tangible medium of expression—if it were imagined separately from the useful article into which it is incorporated."
 Star Athletica began as a suit by Varsity Brands against Star Athletica for infringing the copyright of five cheerleader uniform designs.
 Applying its new test to the cheerleader uniform designs, the court said:

-This produces a relatively low threshold for pictorial, graphic, or sculptural features on useful articles to be eligible for copyright protection, which one commentator clearly highlighted: the Star Athletica decision "really has ensured that all but the subtlest graphic designs will be able to gain copyright protection...once we determine that the designs 'hav[e] … graphic … qualities … [and could be] applied … on a painter's canvas,' the test for copyrightability is met."
+This produces a relatively low threshold for pictorial, graphic, or sculptural features on useful articles to be eligible for copyright protection, which one commentator clearly highlighted: the Star Athletica decision "really has ensured that all but the subtlest graphic designs will be able to gain copyright protection...once we determine that the designs 'hav[e] ... graphic ... qualities ... [and could be] applied ... on a painter's canvas,' the test for copyrightability is met."